fza/vagrant-trusty64-php/README.md

 ### SSL support

 Create a self-signed certificate (Google is your friend).
 Name the files `server.crt` and `server.key`.
 Save them in the `files/ssl` directory.
 Run `vagrant up`, respectively `vagrant provision`.
 Done.
-You may use a Vagrant DNS plugin (like [landrush](https://github.com/phinze/landrush)) if you don't want to mess up your `/etc/hosts`.
+You may want to use a Vagrant DNS plugin (like [landrush](https://github.com/phinze/landrush)) if you don't want to mess up your `/etc/hosts`.

 ### Xdebug

-Xdebug is per default configured to connect back on port 9000.
+Per default Xdebug is configured to connect back on port 9000.

 ### Repackaging

-The `vagrant package` command is not able to handle parallels provided boxes yet (as with v1.5.4).
-My trick is to use [Veewee](https://github.com/jedi4ever/veewee), adding a fake box definition, renaming the provisioned VM within Parallels the same as the fake definition and running `veewee parallels export <put-definition-name-here>` from Veewee's main directory.
-This will produce a `.box` file, which can then be imported in Vagrant: `vagrant box add --name <desired-box-name> <put-definition-name-here>.box`
+Make sure you have the latest Vagrant release, then simply run `vagrant package` and re-import the resulting `.box` file with `vagrant box add --name <box-name> <filename>.box`.

 ### Roadmap